Welcome to today's edition of the Rush 24-7 podcast.

 Steeped in an overarching idea of American guilt, Mr. Obama and his lieutenants offered nothing less than a doctrine and a policy of American penance.

-It is considered bad form, a great moral lapse to speak ill of one's own tribe when in the midst and in the lands of others.
+No one told Mr. Obama that the Islamic world, where American power is engaged and dangerously exposed, it is considered bad form, a great moral lapse, to speak ill of one's own tribe when in the midst and in the lands of others.

 So contrary to being exactly what they want to hear, it's something they do not condone.

-They, therefore, think Obama is leak, weak.
+They, therefore, think Obama is weak.

-They think that Obama is not this great Messiah that he portrayed himself to be, and that even some in the Islamic world thought he was going to be.
+They think that Obama is not this great messiah that he portrayed himself to be and that even some in the Islamic world thought he was going to be.

-Again, no one told Obama that in the Islamic world it's considered bad form, a great moral lapse to speak ill of one's own country when in the country of others.
+Again, no one told Obama that in the Islamic world, it's considered bad form, a great moral lapse, to speak ill of one's own country when in the country of others.

-The crowd may have applauded the cavalier way of the new steward of American power referred to his predecessor, but in the privacy of their own language, they doubtless wondered about his character and his fidelity.
+The crowd may have applauded the cavalier way the new steward of American power referred to his predecessor, but in the privacy of their own language, they doubtless wondered about his character and his fidelity.

 My brother and I against my cousin, my cousin and I against the stranger, goes one of the Arab world's most honored maxims.